A novel fMRI approach to investigating the pathophysiology of postural instability in Parkinson’s disease

 Dr. Carpenter’s research focuses on identifying the factors in the mind, the brain, and the body which contribute to losing balance and falling.
 In particular, he examines the elements associated with age, Parkinson’s disease, damage to the inner ear, and spinal cord injury (SCI).
 His second focus is on identifying the best exercise, training, and treatment strategies to improve these conditions and thereby reduce the occurrence and impact of falls.

-Dr. Carpenter is an investigator at ICORD (a spinal cord injury research centre of the UBC Faculty of Medicine and VCH Research Institute); and Associate Professor, School of Kinesiology, Faculty of Education, University of British Columbia.
+Dr. Carpenter is an investigator at ICORD (a spinal cord injury research centre of the UBC Faculty of Medicine and VCH Research Institute); and Professor, School of Kinesiology, Faculty of Education, University of British Columbia.